 Fifty years ago, five young and ambitious women were admitted into the MBA program at Stanford University — three of them being Susan Phillips, Anne Thornton, and Barbara West.
 At first, their presence was unusual to faculty, administrators, and the male-dominated class.
 In fact, female students only made up 2% of the school class.
 The young women would often get asked, “What’s a nice girl like you doing in a place like this?”

 These women soon reclaimed that question and proved they belonged ‘in a place like this’ as they started to excel in business school and make their faces known around campus.
-One of Susan’s goals while at business school was to ensure that women did not only have one choice of being a homemaker.
-She wanted women to have the freedom to pioneer their own lives and choose the career path that is best for them.
+One of Susan’s goals while at business school was to ensure that women had the freedom to pioneer their own lives and choose the career path that is best for them.

 Susan, Anne, and Barbara’s friendship and support for one another is what ultimately got them through this time in their lives.
 Susan mentions that she was always grateful for the advice Barbara would share with her and Anne.
 Susan also recalls during class how she was asked, “You’re an MBA?!”
 Anne would not let her friend’s credibility be questioned.
 So, from the back of the classroom, Anne roared with support, “She sure is!”

 Fifty years ago, the three alumni voluntarily created a video project as a way to document the challenges they faced trying to navigate a male-dominated business culture.
 The project was entitled “What’s A Nice Girl Like You Doing in A Place Like This?”

 This project has recently been repurposed with current interviews and discussions with the three women who brought this project to life and inspired generations of young women at Stanford GSB.